-- 1 Chairman/chairwoman of the Board of Director's committee - 2 No voting rights

-The Board of Directors has three standing committees (Audit, Finance and Compensation) and one ad-hoc committee (Nomination) tasked with carrying out detailed examinations of matters of importance.
+2 Chairman/chairwoman of the Board of Directors committee 3 No voting rights The Board of Directors has three standing committees (Finance, Audit & ESG Reporting and Compensation) and one ad-hoc committee (Nomination) tasked with carrying out detailed examinations of matters of importance.
 In accordance with the rules governing the committees, they usually each consist of three to six members.
 As a rule, each member of the Board of Directors sits on at least one of the standing committees.
 Subject to being appointed to the Compensation Committee (without voting rights), the Chairman of the Board of Directors is a member of all the standing committees.
 The standing committees are chaired by other members, however.
 The chairs of the committees report verbally on the latest committee meetings at the next meeting of the Board of Directors.
-All members of the Board of Directors also receive copies of all Finance and Audit Committee meeting minutes.
+All members of the Board of Directors also receive copies of all meeting minutes from the Finance Committee and the Audit & ESG Reporting Committee.
 The minutes of the Compensation Committee and the Nomination Committee are provided to the other members of the Board of Directors upon request.